Being “present” isn’t just a good to have, it’s essential for winning more sales

 Over the past couple of weeks I’ve been sharing with you two of the best things attendees got from coming to the recent Practice Growth Formula workshop.

-If you missed them, you can access them here:
+If you missed Part 1 and Part 2, you can access them here:

 Here’s the last one I’m going to share with you.